ExpediaGroup/mittens/.github/ISSUE_TEMPLATE/feature_request.md

 ---
 name: Feature Request
-about: Please check if there's an open issue for the same or a similar feature.
+about: Suggest an idea for this project
+labels: enhancement

 ---